Article by Jon Alswinn and Jenny Belikov.

 The sun — the source of life and light to every living physical thing — is a unifying force, a blazing fire, and the giver and destroyer of life.
 So it’s not surprising it has held so much importance through the ages, across distant continents, times, cultures, civilizations, and religions – tracing right back to the original global religion of the sun.

 Throughout time people gathered to honor and celebrate the sun during the solstice and equinox with special ceremonies, rituals, and observances.

 The solstices and equinoxes are astronomical events marking the sun’s seasonal movement in the sky each year.
 At the summer solstice the sun reaches its highest point in the sky, while at the winter solstice it descends to its lowest point.
 The spring and autumn equinoxes mark the mid points in the sun’s movement between the two solstices.

 These solar events mark four equidistant points in the cycle of the sun through the calendar year, and indicate the change between the four seasons.
 Yet to some ancient cultures they also signified much more than that: they saw a deeper mystery to these solar movements.

 So what made these cosmic events so important to these ancients?
-Why did these civilizations align their alters, temples, households, courts, and monuments to the journey of the sun?
+Why did these civilizations align their altars, temples, households, courts, and monuments to the journey of the sun?
 The answer lies in understanding the deeper significance of the spiritual meaning of the sun.

 A Deeper Symbolism